 How to Trade on Betfair Exchange

 Trading is another unique feature of Betfair which allows smart punters to make guaranteed profits!
-This is due to the fact that the odds on Betfair will fluctuate as the market changes over time and more bets are placed.
+This is because the odds on Betfair will fluctuate as the market changes over time and more bets are placed.

 There are many different types of Betfair trading, and a whole book could be written on the topic.
 For beginners, the best way to understand is as follows.

 Let’s say you place a bet before an England v Australia cricket match to lay England.

 Now, just before the match begins and the teams are announced, the odds will fluctuate based on which players are selected for the match.

 For example, Australia may be heavily favoured due to a certain player being in great form.
 If this player is injured just before the match, the odds may swing in favour of England winning.

 If the odds swing in your favour, you can now back England to win, and guarantee a profit because you have covered all of the outcomes of the match.

 Trading on Betfair is basically the same as trading at a stock exchange; you want to buy low and sell high.

 Being successful at trading means being able to predict which way the price will move.
 And remember, you can bet in-play for many events on Betfair, meaning the price will not only fluctuate before the event but also during the event.